When can I move into my residence hall room?

 If I am having an issue with my RA, with whom should I speak?

-Each building is managed by a Resident Director to whom the RAs report.
-Resident Directors are graduate students who have residential life experience and who live in their halls.
-Concerns about an RA should referred to the Resident Director of your building.
+Each building is managed by a Resident Director or Area Coordinator to whom the RAs report.
+Resident Directors are full-time professionals who have residential life and student development expertise and live in the building.
+Any concerns about an RA should referred to the Resident Director/Area Coordinator of your building.

 What is a Resident Director (RD) and what do they do?

-Resident Directors are graduate students at Radford University who are responsible for a residence hall on campus.
-RDs supervise the RAs, handle conduct cases and other administrative tasks.
+Resident Directors are full-time professionals who are responsible for one or more residence halls or apartment areas managed by the university.
+RDs supervise the RAs, oversee the administration of the residential area, promote student development, and provide resources.
 They are responsible for the overall well-being of their residential community.

-What is an Area Director and what do they do?
+What is an Assistant Director and what do they do?

-There are four Area Directors in the department.
+There are three Assistant Directors in the department.
 They are full-time professionals with Master's degrees and significant residential life experience.
-They are each responsible for a residential quad on campus and supervise the RDs and RAs, handle conduct cases and other administrative tasks.
+They are each responsible for an assigned portion of the campus, supervise the RDs from those areas, and also oversee large-scale processes within the department.

 I have a question about my assignment.
 To whom do I speak?